smart-data-models/data-models/README.md

 that adhere to this common definition and ultimately help enable interoperability of services.

+## Full list of Data Models

 A full list of the data models in json format can be found in the file [official_list_data_models.json](https://github.com/smart-data-models/data-models/blob/master/specs/AllSubjects/official_list_data_models.json).
 A full list only for the repositories containing  data models can be found in the file [official_list_repositories.json](https://github.com/smart-data-models/data-models/blob/master/specs/AllSubjects/official_list_repositories.json)

+## Application Domains

-There are new data models in progress for the following areas:
+There are new data models in progress for the following application domains (sectors):

 -   [Cross Sector](https://github.com/smart-data-models/CrossSector)
 -   [Smart Agrifood](https://github.com/smart-data-models/SmartAgrifood)